akspa0/The-Machine/memory-bank/techContext.md

 - Requires access to HuggingFace models and PyPI packages
 - CLI options for ASR engine, LLM config, and call tones
 - Workflow logic and LLM tasks defined in workflows/ JSON files
+- CLI and workflow JSONs are the primary user configuration interface for both core pipeline and extensions (e.g., ComfyUI, CLAP)

 ## Technical Constraints